-Participating in student organizations is a valuable way to make connections and develop professionally.
-Potential employers often want to know that you took an active role in your field as a student.
-The Herbert School of Communication invites you to participate in our community by becoming involved in one or more of the organizations described below.
-For more information, you should contact a faculty adviser.
+Participating in student communication organizations and productions is a valuable way to make connections and develop professionally.
+Potential employers often want to know that you took an active role in the communications field as a student.

 For more information, visit our site here.

 (Hofstra Filmmakers' Club)

 HFC provides a creative and educational film community for students of all majors, offers connections with those who share a love and passion for film, and promotes a welcoming and collaborative environment for film enthusiasts and filmmakers.
 Membership is open to all students who are genuinely interested in film production.